Project Logicality: Generalizing & Classifying both Deductively & Inductively

 I do not know what I may appear to the world, but to myself I seem to have been only like a boy playing on the sea-shore, and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me. ~ Memoirs of the Life, Writings, and Discoveries of Sir Isaac Newton (1855) by Sir David Brewster (Volume II.
 Ch.
 27).

-Posted on Wednesday, 0:00, July 2, 2014, in Logic & Philosophy and tagged Deductive reasoning, Fallacy of composition, Inductive reasoning, Isaac Newton, Logic and Foundations, Math, Philosophy, Philosophy of Logic, Reason, Truth.
+Posted on Wednesday, 0:00, July 2, 2014, in Reason and tagged Deductive reasoning, Fallacy of composition, Inductive reasoning, Isaac Newton, Logic and Foundations, Math, Philosophy, Philosophy of Logic, Truth.
 Bookmark the permalink.
 3 Comments.